Kochi Municipal Corporation: Structure

 The corporation is headed by a mayor.
-The current mayor is M Anil Kumar, seconded by KA Ansiya as deputy mayor.
+The current mayor is VK Minimol of the Indian National Congress, seconded by Deepak Joy as Deputy Mayor.
 Former mayors and deputy mayors include Mercy Williams and C.K.
 Manisankar.
-The city is divided into 74 administrative wards, from which the members of the corporation council are elected for a period of five years.
+The city is divided into 76 administrative wards, from which the members of the corporation council are elected for a period of five years.
 The corporation has its central office situated in Ernakulam and has zonal offices at Fort Kochi, Mattancherry, Palluruthy, Edappally, Vaduthala and Vyttila.

 For the purpose of administration, the corporation is divided into different departments, each catering to a different aspect of the city's development and welfare.
+The corporation secretary, appointed by the Government of Kerala, is the head of the administrative wing of the Kochi Municipal Corporation and oversees its administrative affairs.
 The Personal Department takes care of the general administration of the city.
 The various departments include that of Town Planning, Health, Engineering, Revenue, Accounts and the Council Section.
 The corporation has a Janasevanakendram (meaning centre for people's service), that addresses the issues of the public.
 The corporation also operates eight maternity and child welfare centers in the city.